Nikhil9786/Fetch-Rewards/README.md

 2. Create a Python script, "script.py" to interact with the SQS Queue, transform the data, and store it in the PostgreSQL database
    * I used Boto3 (AWS SDK for Python) to interact with the SQS Queue
    * To connect to the PostgreSQL database I used Python PostgreSQL driver, "psycopg2"
 3. Another goal of the challenge is to implement masking logic but in such a way that data analysts can understand it is masked.
 Also had to keep in mind that masking logic does not alter the length of masked data to maintain consistency.
-There are many ways to do it but I went with replacing the data to be masked with punds signs which is easier for anyone to understand that it is a classified information.
+There are many ways to do it but I went with replacing the data to be masked with pound signs which is easier for anyone to understand that it is a classified information.

 # Run
 Assuming all the prerequisites are satisfied.
 Run the following commands on Terminal.